wyomatthew/svelte-resume/README.md

 Love showing off your skills but hate Microsoft Word/Google Docs/LaTeX/*other document processor here*?

-`svelte-resume` let's you write it once in `json` or `yaml`, then format it automatically using Svelte!
-Use one of ready-made resume layouts or write your own using the full power of Svelte and TailwindCSS.
+`svelte-resume` let's you write your resume once in `json` or `yaml`, then format it automatically using Svelte!
+Use one of our ready-made resume layouts or write your own using the full power of Svelte and TailwindCSS.

 `svelte-resume` proudly uses the [JSON Resume](https://jsonresume.org/schema) specification, so you only need to write your resume once and then gain access